 The first thing I did was pack small clothing items like underwear, nylons, camisoles, scarves, swimsuits, socks, slips, etc in the very bottom of the bag, in between those ridges that are made by the extendable metal handles of the bag.

-It never occurred to me before to take advantage of this space…but I was really surprised at how many little things I was able to fit in there!
+If you’ve never thought to utilize this space before, I think you’ll be surprised at how many little things you can fit in there!

-Next step is to start layering.
-This is where I’ve been doing it all wrong.
-I heard a long time ago that ROLLING your clothes was the way to go…but after trying the LAYERING technique, I was able to pack at LEAST twice as much stuff and have it arrive virtually wrinkle-free!
+The next step is to start layering.
+This is where I used to do it all wrong.
+I’d heard a long time ago that rolling your clothes was the way to go, but after trying this layering technique, I am able to pack at least twice as much stuff and have it arrive virtually wrinkle-free!

 The key is to pack your clothing items completely flat.
 Not only does this save space, but when you get to your destination there is no ironing needed.
-Every single thing I packed for my trip was material that could easily wrinkle (except for one long, knit skirt) and I didn’t have to iron one thing when I got there.
+Every single thing I packed for my trip was material that wrinkles easily and I didn’t have to iron one thing when I got there.

-As you can see from the following pictures….some items fit in perfectly with just one fold (like my pencil skirts)…..
+As you can see from the following pictures, some items fit perfectly with just one fold (like my pencil skirts.)

 Make sure you button all your shirts and sweaters up before you pack them, that way they lay much nicer and flatter.

-Another tip: WEAR the bulkier items you want to take on the plane.
-For example, I wanted to take my Frye boots and even though they aren’t necessarily the easiest shoes to take off when going through security, they would have taken up a lot of room in my bag…so I just wore them with jeans while traveling.
+Extra tip: Wear the bulkier items you want to take on the plane.
+For example, I wanted to take my Frye knee-high boots and they would have taken up a lot of room in my bag, so I wore them with jeans while traveling.

 Depending on what you will be doing at your travel destination, you also might want to add one or two small (preferably flat) handbags on top of the shoes.
-I actually chose not to and was kind of sorry when I got to NYC.
+I actually chose not to and was kind of sorry when I got to my destination.
 Lesson learned. :-)